ponchama/docs/docs/locators/locator-s1.md

 * Flashing green light (slow): GPS lock has been acheived but lost.
 The unit is ready to dive.

-## Benefits

-* GPS based sync removes all tether requirements enabling very easy integration with any ROV.

-* Extremely small size making it perfect for even the smallest underwater vehicles.

-* Highly robust operation in areas with reflections (shallow water, around installations etc.)

 ## Wiring interface